 The main discussion of the evening was on questions relating to the summer fairground in 2005, and representatives of the showmen and local shopkeepers were present on the public benches to put forward their views.
 The Community Council had to decide on recommendations to submit to Fife Council, who would be taking the final decisions shortly.
 A pre-meeting survey of Community Council members had indicated a preference for a reduction in the duration of the fairground from the present twelve weeks to ten weeks in 2005 and nine weeks thereafter.
 An important factor influencing this had been the relatively low number of shows in place in the weeks at the beginning and end of the season.
 However, representatives of the showmen outlined a number of measures which they would be implementing in 2005 and which would result in significant improvements in the environmental impact of the fairground - a formal stewarding system, with five stewards already elected; the erection of 2 metre high net screening; the removal from the Links of non-essential vehicles; a later (1 p.m.) opening time on a Sunday; and no music after 6 p.m. on a Sunday.
 They were also requesting a sliding scale of charges for pitches, to encourage more shows at the beginning and end of the season; and they were prepared to co-operate in concentrating their operations within a smaller overall area at times when the number of shows present was relatively low.
 They also offered to give up their right of vehicle access to the fairground from Kinghorn Road.
 In the light of these proposals, the Community Council decided by a large majority to recommend to Fife Council that the fairground be allowed a twelve week period in 2005 to see how effective the improvements proved to be; and that the position should then be reviewed.

 then discussed proposals relating to the organisation and timing of the

 Remembrance Sunday parade and service at the war memorial, and, as a

 first step, decided to ask Fife Council to devolve these matters to the

 Community Council for subsequent discussion and decision.
 It was

 reported that all options for the Palace Cinema site were still

 effectively open, and that Fife Council would be inviting developers to

 submit proposals in the new year.
 Councillor Edwards confirmed that

-were examining options for disabled access to the Burgh
+Fife Council were examining options for disabled access to the Burgh

-The question of the presence of the fast food stall at the entrance
+Chambers.
+The question of the presence of the fast food stall at the

 entrance to the Links throughout the year may be easily resolved.
-The owners
+The

 owners of the stall were present at the meeting, and said that Fife

 Council's new contract terms were for the full year, but they were as

-about paying rent for the winter months as the Community
+unhappy about paying rent for the winter months as the Community

 can sort this out quickly to everyone's satisfaction.
 The Community

 closed for a further lengthy period, and they will demand that

 permission to close the street to vehicles should be subject to the

-to the provision of a safe pedestrian way along the street.
+provision of a safe pedestrian way along the street.
 There was general

 opposition to Fife Council's proposal to introduce charges for the

 uplifting of bulky refuse, and members will circulate petition forms to

 local organisations.
 The controversial proposal for the creation of a

 Webpage by Iain Sommerville;